Absalom: Memorial

 Absalom had erected a monument near Jerusalem to perpetuate his name:

 An ancient monument in the Kidron Valley near the Old City of Jerusalem, known as the Tomb of Absalom or Absalom's Pillar and traditionally identified as the monument of the biblical narrative, is now dated by modern archeologists to the first century AD.
 The Jewish Encyclopedia reports: "A tomb twenty feet high and twenty-four feet square, which late tradition points out as the resting-place of Absalom.
 It is situated in the eastern part of the valley of Kidron, to the east of Jerusalem.
 In all probability it is the tomb of Alexander Jannæus (Conder, in Hastings' Dict.
 Bible, article "Jerusalem", p.
 597).
 It existed in the days of Josephus.
 However, archaeologists have now dated the tomb to the 1st century AD.
-In a 2013 conference, Professor Gabriel Barkay suggested that it could be the tomb of Herod Agrippa, the grandson of Herod the Great, based in part on the similarity to Herod's newly discovered tomb at Herodium.
+In a 2013 conference, Professor Gabriel Barkay suggested that it could be the tomb of Herod Agrippa I, the grandson of Herod the Great, based in part on the similarity to Herod's newly discovered tomb at Herodium.
 For centuries, it was the custom among passers-by—Jews, Christians and Muslims—to throw stones at the monument.
 Residents of Jerusalem would bring their unruly children to the site to teach them what became of a rebellious son.

 Rabbinic literature

+The explanation in Rabbinic literature about why Ahithophel had advised Absalom to act against his father: The Talmud speaks of this counsellor of David as "a man, like Balaam, whose great wisdom was not received in humility as a gift from heaven, and so became a stumbling block to him."
+He was "one of those who, while casting longing eyes upon things not belonging to them, also lose the things they possess."
+Accordingly, Ahithophel was granted access by Almighty God into the Divine powers of God.
+And being thus familiar with Divine wisdom and knowledge as imparted through the Holy Spirit, he was consulted as an oracle like the Urim and Thummim. "..and great as was his wisdom, it was equalled by his scholarship.
+Therefore, David did not hesitate to submit himself to his instruction, even though Ahithophel was a young man at his death, not more than thirty-three years old.
+The one thing lacking in him was sincere piety, which proved his undoing in the end, for it induced him to participate in Absalom's rebellion against David.
+Thus, he forfeited even his share in the world to come.